 The Seventh Circuit has yet to define "willful" as applied to an FMLA claim (the FMLA itself does not define the term), but other courts have adopted the definition set forth by the Supreme Court in McLaughlin v.
-Richland Shoe Co., 486 U.S. 128, 133 (1988), requiring a showing that the employer "knew or showed reckless disregard for the matter of whether its conduct was prohibited by the [FMLA]."
+Richland Shoe Co., 486 U.S. 128, 133 (1988), requiring a showing that the employer "knew or showed" reckless disregard for the matter of whether its conduct was prohibited by the [FMLA]."
 See Poteet v.
-Potter, No. IP00-0712-C-Y/S,2005 WL 1115805 at \23 (S.D.
+Potter, No. IP00-0712-C-Y/S,2005 WL 1115805 at 23 (S.D.
 Ind.
 Mar.
-28, 2005) (collecting cases).
-Here, Plaintiff has captioned Count VIII as "willful violation" but does not allege her employer acted with reckless disregard when it terminated her.
+28, 2005) (collecting cases).5 Here, Plaintiff has captioned Count VIII as "willful violation" but does not allege her employer acted with reckless disregard when it terminated her.
 Nevertheless, because this is not yet a requisite element established by precedential law, then based on the pleading requirements of Bell and Iqbal, the Court finds that the factual allegations, when construed in the light most favorable to Plaintiff, plausibly state a claim for a willful violation of the FMLA.
 Therefore, the Court finds the three-year statute of limitations applies and Count VII is considered timely filed.
 However, in the alternative, the Court also finds that Count VIII may relate back to Plaintiff's initial Complaint (Doc.
 2) under Rule 15(c)(1)(B), as it "asserts a claim or defense that arose out of the conduct, transaction, or occurrence set out - or attempted to be set out - in the original pleading."
 FED.
 R. CIV.
 P. 15(c)(1)(B).
-As Plaintiff's initial Complaint was filed on October 7, 2008 and thus is within the two-year statute of limitations from the date of her termination in March 2007, her Count VIII is timely filed under the relationback doctrine.
-In short, Count VIII survives dismissal.
+As Plaintiff's initial Complaint was filed on October 7, 2008 - within two years from the date of her termination in March 2007

-&lt;sup>6 In McLaughlin, the Supreme Court was actually determining the definition of "willful" in regards to a claim made pursuant to the Fair Labor Standards Act.
+5 In McLaughlin, the Supreme Court was actually determining the definition of "willful" in regards to a claim made pursuant to the Fair Labor Standards Act.